 Like many amphibians, the spring peeper breeds in temporary ponds formed by snow melt and spring rains called vernal pools.
 Each year, amphibians make a pilgrimage to these pools, usually on the first warm, rainy night.

 Locally, many peepers made the move weeks ago during warmer weather, though not all.
-According to the DEC, March 29 was a big night, and the next warm, rainy night might bring more migration – both to and from breeding areas.

 - spring peeper: 268 live, 204 dead

 - American toad: 27 live, 2 dead

 - bull frog: 1 live